koding/kdlearn/guides/install-phpmyadmin/index.md

 ## Step 2

-During the installation process you will be prompted to answer some questions in order to configure the installation properly.
+During the installation process you will be prompted to ansyour some questions in order to configure the installation properly.

 When asked to choose the server, you need to select **apache2**.